h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/enviroment_setup/sw-environment-setup.rst

 ======================
 *Apache Tomcat*
 ***************
 #.
-Download the binary files from the `Eclipse official site <http://tomcat.apache.org/download-70.cgi>`_.
+Download the binary files from the `Tomcat official site <http://tomcat.apache.org/download-70.cgi>`_.
 #.
 Unzip the file wherever you want (we recommend doing it in **/var/lib/**, and that's what we'll assume from now on).

+.. warning:: The Tomcat version must be 7

 Configuration For Deploying With Maven
 --------------------------------------